shu-htk/tip-dev/doc/ref/ffit.md

 ### option with single argument

-- lc: line color of fitted curve
+- `lc:` line color of fitted curve
-- lt: line style of fitted curve
+- `lt:` line style of fitted curve
-- rc: flag to set relative coordinate for comment position
+- `rc:` flag to set relative coordinate for comment position
+- `cf:` set tag of macro variable to store fitting coefficients

 ### option with two arguments

 > arguments is separated by comma with no spaces.

-- cp: comment position of fitting information
+- `cp:` comment position of fitting information

 see [ex18](../ex/ex18.md)